 Twin Peaks changed me back in 1990.
 I am looking forward to being moved and changed again.

 Final question: Give us one prediction for the new episodes of Twin Peaks.

-Well I’ll tell you 2 things…like the giant.
+Well, I’ll tell you two things…like the giant.
 I would LIKE the first image we see to be someone looking in the mirror because that is how it began and ended.
 (Began with Jose, ended with Cooper).
 And, I would really like it if Laura remains the hero.
 My favorite part of Twin Peaks is that Laura is the victor.
 I am hoping she rescues Cooper and that in the end, Cooper is sitting in the chair and Laura is standing over him as Cooper weeps with joy.
 I think that would be a great ending.
 But remember, all expectations are as evil as Windom Earle babysitting Leo Johnson.
-Go in with your mind fresh, but those 2 things would be really cool.
+Go in with your mind fresh, but those two things would be really cool.

-Thank you so much Scott for taking the time to talk to me.
+Thank you so much, Scott, for taking the time to talk to me.
 Anything in closing you would like to say to those reading this?